-As part of our review, we engaged with one patient advocacy group, 7 patients with PAH, 5 physicians with expertise in treating PAH patients (cardiologists and pulmonologists), and two manufacturers in scoping calls.
+As part of our review, we engaged with one patient advocacy group, seven patients with PAH, five physicians with expertise in treating PAH patients (cardiologists and pulmonologists), and two manufacturers in scoping calls.
 The patients were identified through the patient advocacy group and were interviewed in two groups.
-The patients included both men and women with varying stages of PAH and on oral, inhaled, and infused therapy.
+The patients included both men and women living with PAH, with varying stages of PAH, and on oral, inhaled, and infused therapy.
 One person participated in the sotatercept trial.